OOKB/behance-demo/README.md

 - Copy the API key / Client ID, we'll need this.

 You can get back to this by going to <https://www.behance.net/dev/apps>

+The other thing you need to know from Behance.net is your machine Username.
+This is what shows up in the URL for your Behance Profile — `https://www.behance.net/YOURUSERNAME`.
+For example, if my Behance profile url is <https://www.behance.net/kristianbjornard>, that makes my Behance user name `kristianbjornard`.

 ## Reading JSON